lfmm-brz/Z80_Micro_System/README.md

 As I wanted to do something without having to buy many components (the only ones I bought were the MC68B50P and the 7.3228MHz crystal), I used an EPROM, an EEPROM can be used with small changes.
 I used the R0000009.BIN image downloaded from the official RC2014 website, on the board there is a jumper where you can select SCMON or MS Basic.
 If you find any error in this text, I'm sorry, english is not my native language.

+All trademarks, logos and brand names are the property of their respective owners.
+All company, product and service names used in this project are for identification purposes only.